-- 1. At the conclusion of the hearing, the Honor Council president will gather all the material evidence, investigative reports, notes, etc., involved with the case and place them on file in the Office of Student Conduct and Academic Integrity.
-In addition, a Hearing Information Form and Statement of Charges will be filed in Honor Council's adviser's office and notices mailed to all parties involved and to appropriate school administrators. - 2.
-If the accused is found guilty or pleads guilty, written notice of the decision is sent to the following parties: (a) the accused, (b) the dean of the school in which he or she is enrolled, (c) the registrar of the school in which he or she is enrolled, (d) the University registrar and assistant registrar, (e) the Vice Chancellor for Student Life, (f) the Assistant Vice Chancellor of Housing and Residential Education when suspension of University Privileges is involved, (g) the chair of the Appellate
+- 1. At the conclusion of the hearing, the Honor Council president will gather all the material evidence, investigative reports, notes, and other records of the investigation and hearing and place them on file in the Office of Student Conduct and Academic Integrity - 2.
+If the accused is found guilty or pleads guilty, written notice of the decision is sent to the following parties: (a) the accused, (b) the dean of the school in which he or she is enrolled, (c) the registrar of the school in which he or she is enrolled, (d) the University registrar and assistant registrar, and (e) other relevant University administrators when suspension or expulsion from the University is involved.
+A copy of the notice also will be placed in the Honor Council files maintained by the Honor Council Adviser in the Office of Student Conduct and Academic Integrity. - 3.
+A summary of the proceedings will then be prepared by a member of the Honor Council Executive Board.